 If you’re transparent about your guest list restrictions to the B-listers, you may have an easier time.
 Keep in mind that some people might be hurt knowing they didn’t make round one.
 And, that may invite more wedding stress into your life.
 Our advice is to make the best choice you can for you and your partner’s day, and just stay honest.

-So, how many people do you invite to a wedding?
+So, how many people should you invite to a wedding?
 There’s no perfect answer.
 You can be budget-friendly and just invite the essentials.
 Or, you can let your venue make the decision for you.
 Or, you can even lean into whatever atmosphere you want at your wedding and go from there.

 The most important thing is that you’re making a choice that you both feel good about.
 At the end of the day, it’s not about how many, it’s about who will be there celebrating with you.